-Cell Phones
+Cell Phones/Smart Watches

-Cell phones are not allowed at the Lower School.
-Any violation of this policy will result in the cell phone being sent to the office.
+Cell phones/ Smart Watches are not allowed at the Lower School.
+Any violation of this policy will result in the cell phone/ smart watch being sent to the office.

 Toys

 Toys were purchased, designed, and manufactured for use at home.
 If the toy in question would help illustrate a particular project being pursued in the classroom and has been approved by the teacher, that toy would be appropriate.
 Otherwise, toys are not allowed at school.